-Monica has over ten years of experience in mentoring and empowering girls and young women in life skills for self-protection against sexual and gender based violence.
-She is skilled in leading and organizing trainings and educational campaigns, community mobilization, human relations, and facilitation.
+Monica Nyiraguhabwa serves as the Co-Founder and Executive Director of Girl Up Initiative Uganda.
+Monica has over ten years of experience in the areas of girls’ education and social empowerment.
+She is skilled in fundraising, leading and organizing trainings and educational campaigns, community mobilization, human relations, and facilitation.
 Monica holds an MA in Education, Gender and International Development from the University College of London and a BA in Adult and Community Education from Makerere University.
-She has been an Obama Africa Leader Fellow, Perennial Fellow, Cordes Fellow, and African Visionary Fellow with the Segal Family Foundation.
+She is an Obama Africa Leader Fellow, Perennial Fellow, Cordes Fellow, and African Visionary Fellow.

 Director of Programs

 Clare is a passionate community worker and a graduate in Adult and Community Education from Makerere University.
 She has devoted her life to inspiring people.
 For nine years, Clare has been reaching out to people in different communities in Uganda and changing their lives.
 She previously worked at the Maendeleo Foundation and the AIDS Information Center before joining Bead for Life as Membership Officer where she worked for the past seven years.
 Having a stutter in her speech at a tender age never discouraged her from achieving her dream of public speaking and guiding and counseling individuals.

 Finance and Administration Officer